ThinkingBeyond/BeyondQuantum-2025/Nazeefa Labiba and Omar Sobhy/README.md

 ![BeyondQuantum Banner for Research Projects](../BeyondQuantum_Banner_Research_Projects_2025.png)

-### Evaluating QSVM's Scalability: A Comparative Analysis with Classical Support Vector Machines
+# Evaluating QSVM's Scalability: A Comparative Analysis with Classical Support Vector Machines

-### Introduction
+## Introduction
-SVMs are really useful machine learning algorithm.
-One of the main drawbacks of this algorithm is that it doesnot work for large scale data .
-Quantum Machine Learning gives us the advantage of computing large scale data with better efficiency using Kenrnel method.
+SVMs are really useful machine learning algorithms.
+One of the main drawbacks of this algorithm is that it does not work for large-scale data.
+Quantum machine learning gives us the advantage of computing large-scale data with better efficiency using the kernel method.

 ## Research Question

 Does QSVM solve the scalability issues of classical SVM ?

 ## Motivation
-Solving the scalability issues of SVM can open the doors towards solving bigger real life classification problems.
-It will give useful insights in the real life bigger datas.
-It will also become a very important application of Quantum Computation
+Resolving the scalability issues of SVM can pave the way for tackling more complex real-life classification problems.
+It will give useful insights into real-life bigger data.
+It will also become a very important application of quantum computaton.

 ## Our Experiment:

-To compare the scalability of SVM and QSVM we implemented both classical and quantum SVM in the same dataset.
-We conducted some thorough literature review to understand the current state of this research
+To compare the scalability of SVM and QSVM, we implemented both classical and quantum SVM in the same dataset.
+We conducted some thorough literature reviews to understand the current state of this research.
 The basic understanding of QSVM code was taken form this link:
 - [Implementation of QSVM in Qiskit](https://github.com/Qiskit/platypus/blob/main/notebooks/summer-school/2021/resources/lab-notebooks/lab-3.ipynb )